 There’s also the fact that most cloud DVRs have file retention limits, so if you tend to hoard a ton of shows for later viewing, the longer the limit, the better.
 Many cloud DVRs keep your recordings until you end your subscription or delete them.
 Sling TV has the added bonus of keeping your recordings for 30 days after cancellation in case you change your mind.

 Another handy feature is being able to fast-forward through commercials, and to rewind and pause your recordings.
 This feature is not always available and sometimes depends on the recorded content.
 Lastly, the price comes into play.
 You don’t want to pay a ton of money just to watch something a bit later than it was aired.
 Many services offer cloud DVR for free, with the option to upgrade, but other services — such as Spectrum TV — charge a premium.

 Having a DVR device is definitely handy, but it can also be costly.
 There are benefits to using cloud DVR, such as the ability to watch content from anywhere.
 Plus, being able to utilize cloud DVR features from different services makes doing so on a Roku much more enjoyable because you can combine all of them into one device.

 We hope you found this article helpful.
-If you’re outside of the U.S. and want to access a U.S.-based service, our best VPN for Roku guide can help.
+If you’re outside of the U.S. and want to watch YouTube TV or another U.S.-based service, a VPN will come in handy.
+Check out our best VPN for Roku guide to pick the right provider.

 What did you think of our Roku DVR roundup?
 Have you used cloud DVR on Roku?
 Which services’ cloud DVR feature have you used?
 Let us know in the comments and, as always, thank you for reading.